alastria/alastria-identity/README.md

 To deepen the model, you have all the information in [the wiki](https://github.com/alastria/alastria-identity/wiki).

 ## Contracts
-Contracts must be deployed by Alastria.
+Contracts must be deployed by Alastria Core Identity Team.
 The version, the addresses and the ABIs of the deployed contracts are always updated at [ContractInfo.md](https://github.com/alastria/alastria-identity/blob/develop/contracts/ContractInfo.md) and at the [contracts/abi](https://github.com/alastria/alastria-identity/tree/develop/contracts/abi) folder.
 If you want to deploy them in your test-environment you can use [dev-tools/deployContracts](https://github.com/alastria/alastria-identity/tree/develop/dev-tools/deployContracts).

 The [GIST ID to open these smart contracts on Remix](https://remix.ethereum.org/#version=soljson-v0.4.23+commit.124ca40d.js&optimize=false&gist=65747824fd972fcde14bac5101489032) is 65747824fd972fcde14bac5101489032.
 Any contribution must follow the code quality rules for developers.